 - About 68% of earthquakes in the world occur in the Circum-Pacific Belt.

-- Mid-World Mountain belt extends from the Alps with their extension into Mediterranean, the Caucasus, and the Himalayan region and continues to Indonesia.
+- The mid-World Mountain belt extends from the Alps with extension into the Mediterranean, the Caucasus, and the Himalayan region and continues to Indonesia.

 - 21% of earthquakes are occurring in this belt.